Kinerius/TestITG/README.md

 Bonus points for **Animating** the Settings widget when it opens.

-Bonus points for adding Localization to every text and adding a Localization dropdown at the settings menu (english and spanish is enough)
+Bonus points for adding Localization to every text and adding a Localization dropdown at the settings menu (English and Spanish is enough)

 Bonus points for adding a different settings tab with video settings (resolution, fps limit, etc)